 blisters or ulcers in your mouth, red or swollen gums, trouble swallowing;

 liver problems--stomach pain (upper right side), easy bruising or bleeding, feeling tired, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or

 heart problems--pounding heartbeats or fluttering in your chest, shortness of breath (even with mild exertion), swelling in your legs or ankles, rapid weight gain.

 Common side effects may include:

 redness, pain, swelling, or other signs of infection around your fingernails or toenails.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Usual Adult Dose for Non-Small Cell Lung Cancer:

-Comments: Administer at least 1 hour before or 2 hours after a meal
+-Take on an empty stomach at least 1 hour before or 2 hours after a meal.

 What other drugs will affect afatinib?